dikortis/LetsTalkETC/Episodes/Episode_12.md

-leverage that immutability of Bitcoin and then give that to other blockchains that want to adopt it for doing enhance their security either new block chains coming out or block chains like if you're in classic perhaps that have potential concerns about you know could be forked out from etherium there's some contention San hashing algorithm ah you know your sort of the target so we thought watch chains like would be really really good to get on board of the technology but it's all about any block chain that needs to or want to enhance the current consensus security they have we're talking about making sure that forks at you know the
+leverage that immutability of Bitcoin and then give that to other blockchains that want to adopt it for doing enhance their security either new blockchains coming out or blockchains like if you're in classic perhaps that have potential concerns about you know could be forked out from ethereum there's some contention San hashing algorithm you know your sort of the target so we thought watch chains like would be really good to get on board of the technology but it's all about any blockchain that needs to or want to enhance the current consensus security they have we're talking about making sure that forks at you know the